inQWIRE/SQIR/README.md

   * The list representation of non-unitary SQIR programs is in VOQC/src/NonUnitaryListRepresentation.v (`com_list`).
   * As with the unitary optimizations, each non-unitary optimization has an associated `*_sound` lemma that shows that the transformation is semantics-preserving.
 The mapping transformations also have an associated `*_respects_constraints` lemma that shows that the output program satisfies architecture constraints.
 * **Section 6 - Experimental Evaluation**
   * Our code for extracting from Coq to OCaml is in VOQC/extraction.
-See the READMEs in VOQC and VOQC/benchmarks for instructions on how to run our optimizer on the benchmarks in our paper.
+See the READMEs in VOQC and VOQC/benchmarks for instructions on how to run our optimizer on the benchmarks in the VOQC paper.
 In summary: you can generate the data in Tables 2-3 using the *TODO* script in the VOQC/benchmarks directory.
 You can generate the data in Appendix C using the `run_voqc.sh` script in VOQC/benchmarks (although this will take a long time due to the size of the benchmarks).

 ## Compilation

-The bulk of this respository is Coq proofs about quantum programs and program transformations.
-Our verified program transformations can be *extracted* to OCaml to produce executable code.
 If you would like to compile our Coq proofs follow the instructions under 'Coq' below.
 If you just want to use the VOQC optimizer, follow the instructions under 'OCaml'.

 ### Coq